Inflation Regime

 Persistence does not mean every price rises continuously.
 It means the overall structure continues to regenerate inflation pressure faster than the system can fully absorb it.
 Some categories may cool, others may reaccelerate, and headline readings may move around from month to month.
 What matters is whether the broader conditions that were sustaining inflation are still operating.
 A regime can stay intact even while the data become noisier, and it can weaken even before the annual rate has fully normalized.

-Regime change usually comes through a structural shift rather than a single dramatic print.
+Regime change usually comes through structural change rather than a single dramatic print.
 Demand may soften enough to reduce pass-through and pricing power.
 Supply constraints may ease across enough sectors to change the nominal backdrop.
 Policy restraint may finally work through credit, labor, and spending channels.
 Expectations may stop adapting upward and become less tolerant of price increases.
 When enough of these mechanisms change together, inflation stops functioning as the same macro environment and the regime begins to transition.

 That transition is not always clean.
 Some inflation regimes fade gradually as the original drivers lose breadth and persistence.
 Others reaccelerate after a temporary cooling phase because the apparent relief was driven by base effects or a narrow pocket of improvement.
 Others mutate, shifting from broad demand-led pressure to narrower cost-led pressure or from imported inflation to more domestically embedded nominal strain.
 A lower headline rate on its own does not prove that the regime has ended.
 What matters is whether the reinforcing structure behind inflation has genuinely been dismantled.